yousrahanif/SkinCare-TeamProject/Proposal.md

 # Health_Informatics_Project_Team10
+Team 10 <br>

+Fatema Hanif <br>

+Yousra Hanif <br>

-Team 10  Fatema Hanif  Yousra Hanif  Part 1 - Project Topic
+# Part 1 - Project Topic <br>

 # Abstract:
 Our project aims to change the way people take care of their skin by introducing a user-friendly skincare platform.
 In the world of personal hygiene and health, skincare is crucial, but many struggle due to too many products and not enough trustworthy guidance.
-Our platform addresses this issue by providing easy-to-understand and up-to-date information on skincare products and routines.
+Our platform addresses this issue by providing easy-to-understand and up-to-date information on skincare products and routines. <br>
 The main goal of our platform is to empower users to manage their skincare effectively.
 We offer a carefully curated database of skincare products, including detailed info on ingredients, effectiveness, and user reviews.
-Additionally, we provide expert-written articles and guides on skincare routines for various concerns, helping users make informed choices based on their specific needs.
+Additionally, we provide expert-written articles and guides on skincare routines for various concerns, helping users make informed choices based on their specific needs. <br>
 We value inclusivity and cater to diverse skin types and concerns.
 Our platform encourages a community where users can share their experiences, insights, and recommendations.
-By creating a supportive space, we aim to make skincare less confusing and more enjoyable for everyone.
+By creating a supportive space, we aim to make skincare less confusing and more enjoyable for everyone.<br>
 The success of our platform depends on giving users the knowledge to make informed skin care decisions.
 Ultimately, we strive to enhance personal hygiene and health by fostering a community-driven approach to skincare, empowering individuals on their journey to healthier, more radiant skin.

 # Background: